Mesothelioma Survivor Eager for Reunion with Beloved DachshundsStories from Survivors

 No, the worst part was being without her dogs, four fun-loving, frolicking, adorable, mischievous dachshunds that she treats like her children and are such a big part of her life.

 “I can’t wait to get them back.
-It’s a little sad being here without them,” Emily said recently from her home near Portland, Maine.
+It’s a little sad being here without them,” Ward said recently from her home near Portland, Maine.
 “They all sleep in the bed with me at night.
-Everyone has their spot there is a pecking order but I can’t tell you how many times I’ve woke up hanging off the side of the bed because there was no room, and they’re all trying to stay warm.
+Everyone has their spot — there is a pecking order — but I can’t tell you how many times I’ve woke up hanging off the side of the bed because there was no room, and they’re all trying to stay warm.
 I miss that right now.”

 Recovering from Pleural Mesothelioma Surgery

 She declined the follow-up, precautionary chemotherapy, insisting on returning her life to normal as quickly as possible.
-Assuming her early January exam in Boston goes well, she expects to quickly retrieve her beloved dachshunds, who have been staying with friends near St. Petersburg, Fla., nearly 1,500 miles away.
+Assuming her early January exam in Boston goes well, she expects to quickly retrieve her beloved dachshunds, who have been staying with friends near St. Petersburg, Florida, nearly 1,500 miles away.

 “Hopefully, I will feel well enough to go get them.
 I’ll drive because it’s the safest and most economical way to bring them home,” she said.
 “Some people have children to worry about.
 I have my dogs.
 I just didn’t think it was fair to them to be here when I wasn’t feeling well enough to take care of them.
 This thing (surgery) knocked the crap out of me.”

-Emily has been no stranger to dealing with the kind of heartache and heartbreak that can follow a cancer diagnosis.
+Ward has been no stranger to dealing with the kind of heartache and heartbreak that can follow a cancer diagnosis.
 She already experienced it both professionally and personally.

 Her husband died almost 20 years ago after a lengthy illness, well after she became his primary caregiver.
 She became a surrogate mother to her niece and nephew after her younger brother’s wife died from cancer several years ago.
-And Emily spent the final days in Wyoming with her best friend, who died of cancer in June after three times being told it was in remission.
+And Ward spent the final days in Wyoming with her best friend, who died of cancer in June after three times being told it was in remission.

-Emily returned home feeling poorly herself, going into the hospital with what she thought was pneumonia, then a collapsed lung, before finally being diagnosed with mesothelioma cancer after weeks of tests.
+Ward returned home feeling poorly herself, going into the hospital with what she thought was pneumonia, then a collapsed lung, before finally being diagnosed with mesothelioma cancer after weeks of tests.

 “They did all the tests, and couldn’t figure it out.
 Finally, they said it was some kind of malignancy but weren’t sure what.
 I kept saying, ‘No, it’s not.’
 I kiddingly told the doctors it was something related to dog hair, or a dog toenail I must have inhaled,” she said.
 “I was shocked when I finally heard it was mesothelioma.”